Celebrating Shakespeare: As You Like It by William Shakespeare

 Cynical, yet beautifully lyrical, the speech may seem disheartening, but is spoken by one who wears his melancholy like a badge of honor.
 It is not so much a chastisement of life as it is a somewhat bleak view of it from a man who has become disillusioned with his own libertine and superficial life which he had led at the Duke’s court.
 We’ll allow him his conceit as long as he speaks as wonderfully as he does, and then we’ll sing a song and share a good meal afterwards, even as he pouts.
 Don’t we all know folks like that, eh?

 In the end, though, As You Like It is about love.
-Glorious love, silly love, love between lovers, between friends, between brothers, between masters and their servants, between fathers and daughters.
+Glorious love, silly love, love between lovers, love between friends, between brothers, between masters and servants, between fathers and daughters, and most of all, between reader and text.

 Love is merely a madness; and, I tell you, deserves as well a dark house and a whip as madmen do; and the reason why they are not so punish’d and cured is that the lunacy is so ordinary that the whippers are in love too.

-Silly love, infatuous love, misplaced love, love of convenience, love of opportunity, instantaneous love, impractical love, transcending love, true love.
-It is, in fact, a tale of, or many entwined tales of, lusty, bawdy, lovely, endearing, cynical, hilarious love – however you might like it.
+Silly, infatuous love, misplaced love, love of convenience, of opportunity, instantaneous love, impractical love, transcendant love, true love.
+It is, in fact, a tale of, or many entwined tales of, lusty, bawdy, lovely, endearing, cynical, hilarious love.
+Love however you may like it.

 ~ Sharon Browning